Lakeland University's Title IX Policy

 Deputy Title IX Coordinators representing the following (5) areas:

 Lakeland University's primary concern is the safety of its students, faculty and staff, and to encourage reporting of Prohibited Conduct.
 All Universityemployees who are deemed responsible employees have a duty to report actual or suspected Prohibited Conduct to appropriate officials, though there are some limited exceptions for those with identified in the policy as a Confidential Resource.
-Reporting Parties may want to consider carefully whether they share personally identifiable details with employees who have a duty to report, as those details must be shared by the employee with the Title IX Coordinator and/or Deputy Title IX Coordinator(s), and/or Lakeland University Campus Safety Department (LUCSD).
+Reporting Parties may want to consider carefully whether they share personally identifiable details with employees who have a duty to report, as those details must be shared by the employee with the Title IX Coordinator - Jonathan Feld and/or Deputy Title IX Coordinator(s), and/or Lakeland University Campus Safety Department (LUCSD).
 To be clear, employees with a duty to report must share all details of the reports they receive, including personally identifiable information.

 1. Complainant may request confidentiality